begin with a free consultation (949) 870-3800

 Understanding Bicycle Helmet Laws in California

 Bicycle helmets save lives.
 Unfortunately, many individuals choose not to wear a bicycle helmet when they head out for some riding.
 This can be deadly.
 According to the National Safety Council, approximately one-third of all non-fatal bicycle injuries are head injuries.
 Data also shows that most of the 80,000 bicycle-related head injuries treated in emergency rooms every year are brain injuries.
-Here, we want to discuss the bicycle helmet laws in California.
+Understanding bicycle helmet laws in California can help you protect yourself on the road.

 California Bicycle Helmet Basics